 Do antibiotics help treat the common cold?

 No. Antibiotics are medications prescribed by health care providers to treat infections caused by bacteria.
 Colds are caused by viruses, not bacteria.
 Taking an antibiotic will not treat colds.
 Sometimes people will get a bacterial infection such as sinusitis along with a cold.
 Never take an antibiotic unless your HCP prescribes it.

 Is there any treatment for the flu?

 The best way to prevent getting the flu is to get vaccinated and to stay away from people who are sick with flu symptoms.
-Anti-viral medicine such as Tamiflu®, Relenza®, and Rapivab® are all prescription treatments that may be prescribed, especially if a person is at risk for serious complications such as asthma or diabetes from the flu.
+Anti-viral medicine such as Tamiflu®, Xofluza®, Relenza®, and Rapivab® are all prescription treatments that may be prescribed, especially if a person is at risk for serious complications such as asthma or diabetes from the flu.
 Antiviral medicines work best if taken within the first 2 days of an illness.
-Tamiflu® is the only pill (oral prescription medicine) that’s used to treat both children and adults who have the flu.
+Tamiflu® is the only pill (oral prescription medicine) that’s approved by the FDA to treat both children and adults who have the flu.
+Xofluza is another pill that is approved for us in children 12 years of age and older for treatment of flu symptoms.
 Relenza® is a powder that is inhaled and Rapivab® is only given by intravenous (through a vein).
 It’s important to let your health care provider know if you’re taking other medications, have a chronic disease(s) such as asthma, blood, kidney, liver, heart or lung disorders, etc. or if you have any allergies.

 The Center for Disease Control (CDC) recommends that anyone 6 months of age or over should receive the flu vaccine every year, by the end of October.
 In addition, anyone who has a medical condition that puts them at risk of complications from the flu should make it a high priority to get vaccinated.
 If you have a chronic health condition such as asthma and become sick with the flu, call your health care provider right away to see if you need to take an antiviral medicine such as Tamiflu®.